djugei/optimath/README.md

 ### 0.3.0 (current)
 * moved more iterating over to ConstIterator
+* add templatemetamaths (building a calculation, then building the result element by element)

 ### 0.X.0
 * [ ] re-architecture a bit so Vectors are generic over containers